seanwestfall/scientific_papers/README.md

 ## Type Theory
 * Homotopy Type Theory: Univalent Foundations of Mathematics
 * Type Systems for Programming Languages
+* A Theory of Type Polymorphism in Programming

 ## Monads (general)
 * Computational lambda-calculus and monads